 Provided that the meat is tenderly cooked, you just need to add more salt to enhance the flavor.
 However, patience is highly required when cooking this because you got a lot of stirring and mixing to do in order for the sauce not to spill.

 Nevertheless, the use of ginger may bring good health rewards.
 Did you know that turmeric extracts are derived from gingers?
-These enzymes possess anti-inflammatory properties that help soothes our body when in pain, such as sore throats, cough and colds, and other viral illnesses.
+These enzymes possess anti-inflammatory properties that help soothe our body when in pain, such as sore throats, cough and colds, and other viral illnesses.

-Savory Adobo with Oyster Sauce
+Savory Adobo with Oyster Sauce and Tofu

 Mouthwatering Adobo with Pineapple